eudoxia0/eudoxia0.github.io/article/_drafts/tools-for-thought.md

 1. **UI:** replacing the filesystem and most of my domain-specific apps means the wiki's UI has to be stellar.
-It has to support searching, filtering, sorting, viewing collections of objects in different modes (list, table, gallery, etc.).
+It has to support searching, filtering, sorting, viewing collections of objects in different modes (list, table, gallery, etc., like in Notion).
 Getting this to the UX sweet spot where things are frictionless enough to use the app productively requires a significant time investment.
 1. **Pointlessness of Organization:** my Calibre and Zotero libraries are a mess.
 But is that _bad_?
 Is there any point to organizing them?
 I can always find what I need, either by searching or browsing, because I have a spatial